 - Where you live.
 Location is a significant factor when thinking about the cost of clams.
 If you live in a landlocked state, buying fresh clams will be more expensive than living in a coastal area.

 - Clam type purchased.
 Some clam types are more expensive than others.
 For example, Little Neck clams, the most delectable of the quahog clams, will cost more than the Chowder clams.

 - Preparation needed.
 The price also accounts for the preparation required before buying the clam.
 For example, a pound of clams that are already shucked and cleaned will cost more than raw clams in their shell.

 These factors are evident when looking to purchase clams online.
 For example, a bushel of Little Neck clams can range from ~$360 for fresh shell clams to ~$583 for shucked clams (Sources: Fisherman’s Market Seafood Outlet and Citarella).

-The number of clams in a bushel will vary depending on the type of clam, and the prices are similarly varied.
+The number of clams per bushel will vary depending on the type of clam, and the prices are similarly varied.
 Hopefully, this article has helped you understand more about purchasing clams for your future meals.